-Summer 2009 issue of WhiteCollar that Union Plus was offering \$500 education grants for OPEIU members.
-Union Plus has extended the due date and expanded the availability of the re reported in the Spring/ grants to all OPEIU members and retirees.
+reported in the Spring/ grants to all OPEIU members and retirees.
+Summer 2009 issue of White Collar that Union Plus was offering \$500 education grants for OPEIU members.
+Union Plus has extended the due date and expanded the availability of the apply for a grant.

 You do not have to participate in a Union Plus program to apply for a grant.
-All OPEIU members or retirees who open a new tax-free "529" college savings or prepaid tuition plan after January 1, 2009 can apply for a grant.
+All OPEIU members or retirees who open a new tax-free "529" college savings or prepaid tuition plan after January 1, 2009 can hen organizer Tom Krueger approaches a Las Vegas taxi or limousine driver about joining OPEIU/ITPE Local 4873, pitching the value of a particular members-only benefit is especially easy for him.